How to Increase Audience Engagement in Your Webinars

 Plan Properly

 “While there are various guidelines for administering a webinar,” Petro said, “to ensure its success, companies must thoroughly plan, execute and follow up.”
-He suggested sharing the webinar content with the panel early so that they have time to prepare.
-He even suggests doing a dress rehearsal to ensure the webinar goes smoothly.
+She suggested sharing the webinar content with the panel early so that they have time to prepare.
+She even suggests doing a dress rehearsal to ensure the webinar goes smoothly.

 Use Social Media & Email Marketing